bytefish/bytefish.de/blog/elasticsearch_java.md

 One of the most complicated parts of Elasticsearch with Java was working with the Elasticsearch [Mapping].

-Elasticsearch is not a schema-less.
+Elasticsearch is not a schema-less database.
 If you index a document without explicitly defining a document mapping, then Elasticsearch makes a best guess about your data and infers the mapping based on the document data, see the excellent [Elasticsearch Definitive guide] for more informations.

 Sometimes you need to have more control over the data types and the mapping.
 Sometimes a property needs to be nested and included in the parent object.
-Sometimes you have a field with a weird datatype, that should still be mapped to an Elasticsearch date type and not a string value.
+Sometimes you have a date field with a weird format, that should still be mapped to an Elasticsearch date type and not to a string value.

 Citing the Elasticsearch documentation on [Mapping]: